Matthew Perry Replies to Justin Trudeau's Fight Rematch Request

 The next day, Perry, 47, responded to his childhood pal’s proposal, writing, “I think I will pass at your request for a rematch kind sir (given that you currently have an army at your disposal).”

 I've been giving it some thought, and you know what, who hasn't wanted to punch Chandler?
-How about a rematch @MatthewPerry?— Justin Trudeau (@JustinTrudeau) April 1, 2017
+How about a rematch @MatthewPerry?

-@JustinTrudeau I think I will pass at your request for a rematch kind sir (given that you currently have an army at your disposal)— matthew perry (@MatthewPerry) April 2, 2017
+I think I will pass at your request for a rematch kind sir (given that you currently have an army at your disposal)

-The duo made headlines last month when the Odd Couple star appeared on Jimmy Kimmel Live! and recounted the time he fought the politician while they were both fifth grade students at Rockcliffe Park Public School in Ottawa, Canada.
+The duo made headlines last month when the Odd Couple star appeared on Jimmy Kimmel Live and recounted the time he fought the politician while they were both fifth-grade students at Rockcliffe Park Public School in Ottawa.

 “I have a story about him that I’m not proud of,” Perry said during the March 15 interview.
 “My friend Chris Murray, who was also in the fifth grade in Canada, reminded me that we actually beat up Justin Trudeau.
 We both beat him up.”